aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivottable/_index.md

 ```

-Gets the Column Header Caption of the PivotTable.
+Sets the custom Caption of the Column Header of the PivotTable.

 **Parameters:**
 | Parameter | Type | Description |